eatonphil/vhostm/README.md

 that forwards mysite.com to localhost:3000 and serves static files from ./static.
 Additionally, this adds an entry in your hosts file so mysite.com points to localhost.

+The location of the nginx config file and the location of the hosts file are both configurable either via command line args or a config file in your home directory.

 ```bash
 sudo ./spinup.py mysite.com 3000 ./static